phoebe-project/phoebe2/phoebe/dependencies/ndpolator/ndpolator.md

 Introduction
 ------------

 Ndpolator allows you to interpolate and/or extrapolate function values on an n-dimensional cartesian grid with missing values.
+Given a sequence of axes, ndpolator successively reduces the number of dimensions in which it interpolates and/or extrapolates.
+It starts with the corners of the ``N``-dimensional hypercube to obtain interpolated values in the ``(N-1)``-dimensional hyperplane while keeping the last axis constant.
+It then removes the last axis and forms an ``(N-1)``-dimensional hypercube from the interpolants.
+The process is then restarted and continued until we obtain the interpolant in the point of interest.

 Overall logic
 -------------